Trending

 Executives benefit from delay analysis when it is repeatable, data-driven, and free from narrative bias.
 Tools like the SmartPM Executive Dashboard consolidate schedule updates and performance trends into a single, objective view—helping leadership see where delays originated and how they evolved across the timeline.

 By understanding the operational and financial implications of delay, leaders can allocate resources effectively, address emerging risk early, and support stronger project outcomes across the portfolio.
+An executive construction dashboard that surfaces delay trends, compression ratios, and health scores in one view is what makes that portfolio-level oversight practical rather than theoretical.

 Identifying Delay Causation